wdi-sg/gitbook-2018/00-config-deployment/deploy-node/readme.md

   * Create a Procfile and fetch your port in your app
   * Create a Heroku app
   * Push application to Heroku
-* Sequelize setup
+* Postgres setup
   * Install Heroku's postgres addon
-  * Set the NODE_ENV variable on Heroku
-  * Set the production database variables in `config/config.json`
+  * Change the config variables and add a conditional for localhost
-  * Save a local version of `sequelize-cli` to the `package.json` file
-  * Push application to Heroku
-  * Run migrations on Heroku

 #### Practice Deployment
 You can start with this copy of the sql model express app to convert it to a Heroku-ready app: [https://github.com/wdi-sg/express-reference/tree/sql-models](https://github.com/wdi-sg/express-reference/tree/sql-models)